-Students applying under the non-binding Early Action Plans or the Regular Decision Plan may submit either the Beloit College Financial Aid Application or the CSS Profile.
+Students applying under the non-binding Early Action Plans or the Regular Decision Plan should submit Beloit College Financial Aid Application (the CSS Profile will also be accepted).
 The Beloit College Financial Aid Application is sent to each applicant beginning in January, along with additional details about the financial aid process and deadlines.
 This form, which you may also download above, should be returned to the Office of Admission no later than March 1, 2014.

 3. The FAFSA

 Submit the FAFSA after January 1, 2015, preferably when you and your parents have completed your 2014 federal taxes, but no later than March 1, 2015.
 Designate Beloit College (code # 003835) as a recipient of the analysis.
 FAFSA tips are available here.

 Determining Financial Need

 We determine your family’s financial need using both the FAFSA and the Financial Aid Application.
 Using a methodology that considers many variables—household size, state of residence, income taxes paid, number of children in college, other financial responsibilities—we determine your Expected Family Contribution (EFC).
 This amount, what you can reasonably be expected to contribute to college education, is compared with Beloit’s total cost.
 From there, we construct your aid package.

 Beloit College's financial aid program supplements the resources of the student and family in meeting the cost of education through a combination of merit and need-based grants and scholarships, campus employment, and student loans.
 Use our Net Price Calculator to estimate your cost of attendance at Beloit.
 While this is only an estimate and is not a precise way to determine whether you qualify for one of Beloit's merit scholarships, we believe it is a helpful start in understanding the financial aid process and aid eligibility.